Understanding Captives

 -

-Very little flexibilities in rates, form and operations
+Little flexibility in rates, forms, and operations

 Offshore Domicile